GoldenbergLab/lab-helper-codes/topic_modeling/topic_modeling_template.md

 head(d) # overview of the relevant variables

-# It is important to delete duplicates otherwise the text of this dublicated tweet will weigh heavier on the analysis.
+# It is important to delete duplicates otherwise the text of this duplicated tweet
+# will weigh heavier on the analysis.
 We dont want that.
 d <- d[!duplicated(d), ]

 # Bringing the texts in the right format and remove all the extra characters